-When school buses in Maryland’s Prince George’s County were running behind schedule earlier this fallin some cases, picking up and dropping off students several hours late for schoolcritics blamed a new $400,000 bus routing software package for the district’s problems.
+When school buses in Maryland’s Prince George’s County were running behind schedule earlier this fallin some cases, picking up and dropping off students up to several hours late for schoolcritics blamed a new $400,000 bus routing software package for the district’s problems.

-But in an interview with eSchool News district officials said the problem lay with how they used the software, not with the investment itself.
+But in an interview with eSchool News, district officials said the problem lay with how they used the software, not with the investment itself.
 Their example proves that even the most technologically advanced routing software can’t replace human discretion.

 The 2001-02 school year marks the first time Prince George’s County schools have used a computerized bus routing system to calculate and maintain the district’s bus stops.